Back to E-commerce Dictionary

 Examples of Product Data Analytics

-• 1An e-commerce manager analyzes product data to discover that products with at least three high-resolution images and a video have a 50% higher conversion rate.
+• 1An e-commerce manager finds that products with three high-quality images and a video sell 50% more often.

 How WISEPIM Helps